 You are here

-Each student receives 20 hours of free peer tutoring for core courses and the prerequisite finance elective, Capital Markets and Investments.
+Current MBA students receive 20 lifetime hours of free peer tutoring for core courses and the prerequisite finance elective, Capital Markets and Investments.
 Tutoring for Columbia Business School courses is made available only to currently enrolled full-time MBA and EMBA students.
+Please note that tutoring for core and capital markets can only be used when students are enrolled in those courses.

 Any students taking Columbia Business School courses as cross-registrants/non-MBA students are generally not eligible for tutoring — check with OSA or EMBA Student Affairs if you are unsure of your eligibility to receive or offer tutoring.